 If you know your loved one’s room number, you can go directly there during the daytime.
 If not, you can stop at the patient information desk in the hospital lobby and someone can direct you.

-Guests who arrive after 9:00PM at Tisch Hospital and NYU Langone Hospital—Brooklyn or after 10:00PM at NYU Langone Orthopedic Hospital are screened by security agents.
+Guests who arrive after 9:00PM at Tisch Hospital, Kimmel Pavilion, and NYU Langone Hospital—Brooklyn or after 10:00PM at NYU Langone Orthopedic Hospital are screened by security agents.
 Late-night guests require permission from the nursing staff before entering patient units.
 Only two visitors are allowed at a time per patient.

 Nighttime guests at Tisch Hospital must use the main hospital entrance at 550 First Avenue.
-At NYU Langone Orthopedic Hospital, please use the main entrance.
-At NYU Langone Hospital—Brooklyn, guests may use either the main entrance on 55th Street or the 56th Street entrance.
+At Kimmel Pavilion, please use 424 East 34th Street.
+At NYU Langone Orthopedic Hospital, please use the main entrance at 301 East 17th Street.
+At NYU Langone Hospital—Brooklyn, guests may use either the main entrance at 150 55th Street or the 56th Street entrance.

 Certain care units have limits on the number of visitors, their age, and duration of stay.
 Please check with the nursing staff for more information.